 We also produced a 15-minute video on Cognitive Processing Therapy to help patients considering various evidence-based therapies.
 The video replaced a 10-year old video to incorporate the latest research and a more diverse array of patients.
 We also shot in high definition and edit with today’s quicker pacing and style.
 We wrote the script in a way that allowed us to provide the final video as both a full-length version and in four parts suitable for social media sharing.
 NCPTSD uses the video in medical center kiosks and patient introductory sessions, and uses the shorter pieces in their social media outreach.

 For healthcare professionals, we revamped the “PTSD 101” curriculum.
-This series of 26 web-based courses gives clinicians continuing education on best practices in PTSD treatment.
+This series of web-based courses gives clinicians continuing education on best practices in PTSD treatment.
 The original courses were slow to download and lacked visual interest and a unified look.
 Mind & Media developed them in a modern, fast player with an attractive branded look.
-We revised existing courses and added new ones, with beautiful new graphics and fresh recordings of the subject matter experts delivering the content.
+We revised existing courses and added new ones (more than 30 to date), with beautiful new graphics and fresh recordings of the subject matter experts delivering the content.